celestiaorg/docs/nodes/consensus-node.md

 RPC nodes are optimized to be useful for querying onchain data at the cost of significantly increased storage requirements.
 This means storing all block data, indexing all transactions and the results of their execution, and store the past 3 weeks of state snapshots.

-**Do you want to query transactions using their hash?** If so, transaction indexing must be turned on.
+If you want to query transactions using their hash, transaction indexing must be turned on.
 Set the `indexer` to `"kv"` in your `config.toml`:

 `config.toml`: